 How would you feel if something like that scenario happened to you in real life?
 Would you be tolerate someone recording your every move no matter where you went?
 Would you allow them to follow you around all day?
 Would you be happy if that person was selling your information to anyone and everyone willing to pay for it?

-Besides the physical person and clipboard, that scenario is exactly what happens to you every day on the Internet and with most every web site you visit.
+Aside from the physical person and clipboard, that scenario is exactly what happens to you every day on the Internet and with almost every web site you visit.
 The only difference is that the person with the clipboard is invisible (unless you know how to look).
 What nearly no one would tolerate in their physical life is being allowed to happen with their on-line life.
 Practically speaking, there is really no difference between these two scenarios nowadays.

 There is a multi-billion dollar market in buying and selling your personal data and that of every other person on the planet.
-Most any web site you visit is participating in either writing on that clipboard, or buying the data it contains.
+Most web sites participate in either writing on that clipboard, or buying the data it contains.

 - track your every move;

-- share that data with anyone I please; or
+- share that data with anyone they please; or

 - combine that data with the data from all other companies?

 Not only do most web sites do this, it is currently deemed as the "right way" to run a web-based company.
 The industry acceptance practice dictates that you are not entitled to any privacy.
 They all put "tracking pixels" on their site which enables them to see your every move.
 This is not limited to simple things like which web sites you visited, but can include recording every movement of your mouse, where you hover over, for how long and where you click.
 The most valuable asset for these companies is the log of all your personal actions.

 "If the product is free, then you are the product."